RHEcosystemAppEng/kogito-benchmark/sharded-mongodb/README.md

 oc new-project mongodb
 ```

+**NOTE**: All the configurations used in this document can be found in the [enterprise operator Github repository](https://github.com/mongodb/mongodb-enterprise-kubernetes) project.
+Please refer the `mongodb-enterprise-operator` project for any updated configurations.

 Going forward we will be forking the mongo database [enterprise operator Github repository](https://github.com/mongodb/mongodb-enterprise-kubernetes) and modifying to our needs.

 ```shell